nseidm1/TaskExecutor/README.md

 Do you worry about null pointers in onProgressUpdate()?<br>
 What happens if a user launches a new Activity while your thread is running?<br>
-What happens if the user presses the home button?
+What happens if the user presses the home button during a long running operation?

 The TaskExecutor manages everything for you, updates your ui callbacks to have a valid reference, and will even queue completion results if no Activity is available.
 The TaskExecutor is a super custom, rock solid, awesome implementation